 Where we run workshops:

-Since 2011, iMatter mentors have delivered workshops to over 2611 attendees at schools, sporting clubs and community groups including Siena College, Strathcona, Whitefriars, Kew High School and Doncaster Secondary College.
+In 2016, iMatter mentors delivered workshops to over 2611 attendees at schools, sporting clubs and community groups including Siena College, Strathcona, Whitefriars, Kew High School and Doncaster Secondary College.
 Participants range from 13 to 18 years of age.
 We have had some great feedback from the participants who have attended our workshops.
 Doncare recently partnered with Manningham City Council to run workshops across three sporting club sites in Manningham who indicated strong interest in creating safe, inclusive and welcoming environments for everyone.
 These clubs include; Doncaster Hockey, East Doncaster Cricket and Bulleen Templestowe Amateur Football Club.
 Participants walked away with a deeper knowledge of developing a healthy sense of self, learnt more about the elements that constitute a healthy and unhealthy relationship as well as gaining knowledge about what it means to be an up stander in their community. iMatter leaders encouraged participants to spread the word about what they have learnt during workshops to friends and family to help create a ripple effect of knowledge and change.

 Feedback from the Hockey Club participants (male and female aged 13-16 years):